Frequently Asked Questions

 Alright, I saw something about WireGuard.
 Are you a VPN provider?

 Not in the sense that you are most likely thinking.
 While we do deploy VPN technologies to connect our members, we do not focus on privacy or ā€˜hidingā€™ any memberā€™s traffic.
 If we may use a bit of a misnomer here, we deploy what we call an ā€˜rVPNā€™ or reverse VPN network stack.
 Our goal is to get your homelab or device on the public internet and reachable.
 Andā€¦before you ask: Yes, we log various metrics and stats about our connected members.
-Do not assume total privacy with our service, that is not our goal at Marbled Fennec Networks.
+Do not assume total privacy with our service, that is not our goal at Marbled Fennec Networks or FurrIX.
 Our volunteer techs all have access to various metrics and real time data for every router, bridge and VM on our network at all times.

 Simple answer: No, we are not a VPN provider.
+You are not anonymous when connected to us.

 Are your systems automated?